-Our Community Chef program celebrates the diverse food traditions represented in our neighborhood by supporting food leaders to share their knowledge and experience through teaching and sharing nourishing dishes from their country of origin.
-Currently, Community Chefs herald from El Salvador, Mexico, the Philippines, Bhutan and Nepal, and China.
+The Community Chef program celebrates the diverse food traditions in Outer South East Portland by supporting local women food leaders.
+Through cooking demonstration, workshops, and communal meals, Community Chefs build a stronger Portland by sharing cultural traditions and recipes that strengthen our collective knowledge and individual health.
+Currently, Community Chefs herald from El Salvador, Mexico, Philippines, Bhutan and Nepal, Vietnam, Jamaica, and China.

 Dega hails from Bhutan and lived in Nepal for many years.
 She brings together both cuisines seamlessly.
 There are delicate flavors in each of her dishes, each unique but many created with the same simple ingredients.
 She moves with quiet grace throughout the kitchen, stopping by at each person to give hands on instruction for each element of the meal.
 Often accompanying this Community Chef to workshops is her boisterous extended family.
 They playfully provide instructions, share common Nepalese phrases, and erupt into giggles throughout the night.